rlk/site/courses/csc3102/homework3.md

 1. (5 points) Write pseudocode that uses an AVL tree to produce a sorted list of $n$ values in $O(n\log n)$ time in the worst case.

-1. (15 points) Assume a binary tree data as defined in Chapter 10 of the textbook.
+1. (15 points) Assume a binary tree as defined in Chapter 10 of the textbook.
 Beginning with an empty tree, draw the tree after each of the following operations.

 	- Insert 9
 	- Insert 12